klasbo/TTK4145/Exercise1/README.md

 5: @property typeof(this) save(){}
 ----------------------------------

 Upload to your repository.
-You will fix this problem in Exercise 2.
+You will fix the problem from part 4 in Exercise 2.